jakegrigsby/daze/README.md

 :warning: Not every component combination is compatible with each other.
 They are given relatively long, literature-standard names to decrease confusion, but you may still run into trouble if you're not familiar with these algorithms.
 Luckily, there is a type checking system that should tell you when you get it wrong. :warning:

 ## Creating Custom Components
 Completely custom components can be added by writing them in the same format as existing examples (see `loss.py`, `forward_pass.py`, `preprocessing.py`).
-There are really just three things to be aware of.
+There are a couple things to be aware of.
 Here's an example for reference:
 ```python
 def sparsity(rho, beta):
     """Sparsity loss term.